 For some, washing hands on a frequent basis can seem like a big annoyance.
 And the convenience of a hand sanitiser can be misleading.
 Although these hand sanitiser gels may be convenient and appropriate in certain situations, they are not acceptable as the sole use for clean hands.

 - Raw meats are unusually fatty and have a high bacterial load.
 This means that you need to physically remove the fat before a sanitiser can be used.

-- Another reason why hand sanitisers can’t replace hand washing in food service has to do with the types of germs you’re trying to kill.
-Alcohol is good at killing the kinds of germs that cause colds and flu, but the kinds of germs that make people sick in restaurants are the type that thrive in fatty, sugary environments.
+- Another reason why hand sanitizer can’t replace hand washing in food service has to do with the types of germs you’re trying to kill.
+Alcohol is good at killing the kinds of germs that cause colds and flu, but the kinds of germs that make people sick in restaurants are the type that thrives in fatty, sugary environments.
 They are usually transmitted by the faecal-to-oral route, and hand washing is still the only proven method to kill these bacteria.